-Kirkland is a brand that is owned and sold by Costco.
-Costco is known for its membership stores where consumers can pick up items in bulk at fantastic prices and Costco’s venture into pet food follows this model closely.
+Costco is known for its membership stores where consumers can pick up items in bulk at fantastic prices, and Costco’s venture into pet food follows this model closely.
 Huge, 40lb bags of dog food stacked up are a regular sight in Costco stores.

 Kirkland Product Range